Ilija Petković: OFK Beograd

 When Petković left his hometown Knin for the capital city Belgrade, he had not yet decided if he wanted to play football professionally because, in addition to training and playing with OFK Beograd, he simultaneously enrolled in and eventually completed the Economics college.

 He signed his first professional contract with OFK in 1964.
 Though the club was even then in the constant shadow of its big city rivals Red Star Belgrade and Partizan, it still managed to put in many memorable league campaigns as well as to win the 1965–66 Yugoslav Cup with a 6–2 final thrashing of Dinamo Zagreb.

 In 1972, Petković played as a guest for Uruguayan side Peñarol where he suffered a fracture caused by Nacional defender Juan Mujica.

 Troyes

 According to the strictly enforced sporting rules of communist Yugoslavia, no player was allowed to play for clubs outside the country before reaching the age of 28.
-Petković was no different and had to wait until 1973 to complete a move to Troyes AF where he spent three seasons.
+Petković was no different and had to wait until 1973 to complete a move to Troyes where he spent three seasons.